microsoft/timewarp/README.md

 # Timewarp - Investigating conditional density models for molecular dynamics prediction

+The code in this repository accompanies the preprint ``[Timewarp: Transferable Acceleration of Molecular Dynamics by Learning Time-Coarsened Dynamics](https://arxiv.org/abs/2302.01170)'', by Leon Klein, Andrew Y. K. Foong, Tor Erlend Fjelde, Bruno Mlodozeniec, Marc Brockschmidt, Sebastian Nowozin, Frank Noé, and Ryota Tomioka.

 This directory contains code for various density models that model $p(y|x)$, where $y$ is the final state of a molecule and $x$ is the initial state.